Eligibility and Criteria for projects within the United States

-A. Organizations, including PC(USA) congregations, demonstrating that a significant part of their work, or the specific project for which funds are being sought, attempts to address the root and systemic causes of hunger, will be eligible for grants from $500 to $20,000.
+B. organizations, including PC(USA) congregations, demonstrating that a significant part of their work, or the specific project for which funds are being sought, attempts to address the root and systemic causes of hunger: these will be eligible for grants from $500 to $20,000.

 Proposals do not need to fit neatly into one of these five areas, but may include activities in multiple areas.

-Note: If you are unsure whether or not your project or organization is eligible for funding after you have read the criteria above, please contact Jennifer Evans by email or (502) 569-5819 for assistance.
+Note: If you are unsure whether or not your project or organization is eligible for funding after you have read the criteria above, please contact Jennifer Evans by email for assistance.

 Applicants must follow these steps to submit a grant application to the Presbyterian Hunger Program:

-- Await grant decisions following the Advisory Board meeting.
-You will receive notification of the Board’s decision by email before the end of October.
+- Await grant decisions following the Advisory Committee meeting.
+You will receive notification of the Committee's decision by email before the end of October.

 Writing a Letter of Inquiry

 An effective letter of inquiry is often more difficult to write than a full proposal.
-The letter of inquiry should be brief―no more than two pages―and must be a succinct but thorough presentation of the need or problem you have identified, the proposed solution, and your group's qualifications for implementing that solution.
-More on writing a letter of inquiry.
-The letter of inquiry should be sent by email to Jennifer Evans at Jennifer.Evans@pcusa.org no later than April 30.
-Letters received after that date will be considered the following year.
+The letter of inquiry should be brief (no longer than 2 pages; minimum of 1-inch margins and 11 point font) and should describe your organization and the purpose for which funding is being sought.
+Please include the total project costs and the requested grant amount.
+Letter of Inquiry Guidelines.
+The letter of inquiry should be sent by email to Jennifer Evans no later than April 30.

 Shelly, the deadline for applying for a regular national grant for this year has passed.
 Those application will be decided on in the fall.
 Letters of Inquiry for the next grant cycle will be due April 30th.
 Please check back in February of next year for more information on that process.
 Applications for small grants for PC(USA) Congregation-Based Initiatives to Build the Local Food Economies are accepted on an ongoing basis.